ginshsingh-crypto/CodeUpgradeEngine/revit-addin/README.md

 ## Authentication

-The add-in uses API key authentication:
+The add-in uses email/password authentication (same as the website):
-- Generate API keys from the web dashboard
+- Use your LOD 400 platform account credentials to sign in
-- Keys are stored securely in `%APPDATA%\LOD400Uploader\config.json`
+- Session tokens are stored securely in `%APPDATA%\LOD400Uploader\config.json`
-- Keys can be revoked from the web dashboard at any time
+- Sessions expire after 30 days of inactivity

 ## Workshared Models